PaulWay/openscad_work/libs/README.md

 - **Modifiers**
   - `flatten(height)`
     - Take any child object and trim off the bits below the XY plane, and above a plane `height` above the XY plane.
-Useful for flattinging round objects onto a plane.
+Useful for flattening round objects onto a plane.
 - **Simple cubic modules**
   - `rounded_box(length, width, height, outer_r)`